jamesjohnmcguire/DigitalZenWorks.Email.ToolKit/README.md

 # DigitalZenWorks.Email.ToolKit

-This is a C# library for interacting with email messages and storage.
+This is a C# application and library for interacting with email messages and storage.

 ## Getting Started